401K Rollovers & 401K Rollover Options

 - 401K to Traditional IRA: Allows you to keep your money tax-deferred, and may offer more investment options, possibly with lower fees.

-- 401K to Roth IRA: Also offers access to more investment options, though you’ll pay taxes on the rolled amount because it will be treated like a Roth conversion.
+- 401K to Roth IRA: Also allows you to keep your money tax-deferred & offers access to more investment options, though you’ll pay taxes on the rolled amount because it will be treated like a Roth conversion.
 The exception is if you’re rolling over a Roth 401K

 Typical 401K rollover questions we receive from our clients are: Why roll over a 401K?, How do I roll over a 401K? and Where can I find the right provider to roll over a 401K?